serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 Since we have two instances that match, we can continue to the next step, which says,

 ```
-Eliminate any candidate IX for which there is another candidate IY such that
+Eliminate any candidate `IX` for which there is another candidate `IY` such that
-both of the following hold: IY is strictly more specific than IX.
-That is, IY
+both of the following hold: `IY` is strictly more specific than `IX`.
+That is, `IY`
-is a substitution instance of IX but not vice versa.
-Either IX is overlappable,
+is a substitution instance of `IX` but not vice versa.
+Either `IX` is overlappable,
-or IY is overlapping.
+or `IY` is overlapping.
 (This “either/or” design, rather than a “both/and”
 design, allow a client to deliberately override an instance from a library,
 without requiring a change to the library.)
 ```

 We have two candidates `Printable a` and `Printable (f a)`.
 Let us process `Printable a` first.
-The rule says to check if there is another candidate `IY` such that `IY` is a substitution instance of IX.
+The rule says to check if there is another candidate `IY` such that `IY` is a substitution instance of `IX`.
 Here `f a` is a substituation instance for `a`, because if something can accept `a`, it can accept `f a` as well, but not the other way around.
 So it fits, and the next part of the rule says that either `Printable a` is overlappable, or `Printable (f a)` should